 - A vegetation structural variable and essential in the feedback of vegetation to the climate system

-How to Measure LAI?
+How To Measure LAI

 To measure LAI, we have many direct and indirect ways.
 Direct methods can be in situ or destructive.
-It involves removing leaves from the plant to make direct measurements or scans to calculate leaf area using different software.
-For the direct calculation of the LAI leaf area index, one must use the following formula:
+For example, it involves removing leaves from the plant to make direct measurements or scans to calculate leaf area using different software.

 Leaf area (m2)/ Ground area (m2) = m2/m2

-When it comes to the indirect methods, it can use a variety of sensors working within the software to infer LAI using measurements.
-These measurements involve - light transmission to absorption and/or reflection of light through the canopy.
+When it comes to indirect methods, we can use a variety of sensors working within the software to infer LAI using measurements.
+These measurements involve - light transmission to absorption and reflection of light through the canopy.

-- Licor LAI-2000 Plant Canopy Analyzer,
+- Licor LAI-2000 Plant Canopy Analyzer

-- PAR (active radiation) interception mapping method,
+- PAR (active radiation) interception mapping method

-- Digital images,
+- Digital images

 - WinSCANOPY analysis system

 One of the most important parameters to measure leaves and their activity.
-One can use any of the mentioned methods for better information on how to calculate the leaf area index of maize.
+One can use any of the mentioned methods for better information on calculating the leaf area index of maize.

 LAI is known from leaves to the plants, which are many and varied.
 As leaves are the major eco-physiological parts of a plant, the leaves interact with the atmosphere and do many things, including